Tasneem Zehra Husain

 Tasneem Zehra Husain is a Pakistani theoretical physicist.
 She is one of few Pakistani women to obtain a doctorate in physics, and the first Pakistani woman string theorist.
 An eminent scientist, she has been a guest speaker at a various schools and colleges in an effort to promote science and technology in Pakistan.

 Husain has represented Pakistan at the Meeting of Nobel Laureates in Lindau, Germany and led the Pakistan team to the World Year of Physics (WYP) Launch Conference in Paris.
-In 2013, Husain was invited by the Cambridge Science Festival to be the moderator for a panel of eminent scientists, including National Academy of Sciences member and Harvard Medical School Professor, George M. Church, Pulitzer prize winner, Amy D. Marcus and MIT Professor and National Medal of Science winner, Sallie Chisholm.
+In 2013, Husain was invited by the Cambridge Science Festival to be the moderator for a panel of eminent scientists.

 In November 2014, Husain released her first novel, "Only the Longest Threads."
 Kirkus Reviews described the novel as, "A fictional approach to physics that captures both the substance of the theory and the passion of its practitioners."